agmcarthur/Biochem-3BP3/Lab_7_Epidemiology/README.md

 **Problem #3.
 Chicken burgers distributed by a local food supplier have been found to be contaminated with *Salmonella* (samples 4 & 5).
 Subsequently, several patients (samples 2, 7, 8, 15) known to have eaten (and possibly undercooked) these chicken burgers were additionally found to have *Salmonella* infections.
 Is there evidence of a single source of all these infections?
 Could the illness of additional patients possibly be explained by contaminated chicken burgers?
 Explain. (hint: bootstrap support is very important for these interpretations)**

 **Question #9. *Salmonella* infections are often treated without antibiotics, except for severe cases in which trimethoprim (pediatric) or fluoroquinolones (adult) are used.
 If you find evidence of independent sub-clades in your RAxML tree (i.e. separated by strong bootstrap support and possibly reflecting strain labels), sample a genome from each subset for Resistance Gene Identifier analysis.
 What is the predicted susceptibility to trimethoprim or fluoroquinolones?
-Could you use either drug for treatment of these sub-clades?**
+Could you use either drug for treatment of these sub-clades?
+Note: trimethoprim is a diaminopyrimidine antibiotic.**

 **Question #10.
 For the single patient that is abnormally resistant to antibiotics, does the AMR++ analysis concur that resistance to drugs beyond trimethoprim or fluoroquinolones exists in this microbiome?
 Which additional drug classes may not work against this microbiome?**